oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.49 Inconsistent SSVC Timestamp <a id='inconsistent-ssvc-timestamp'></a>

-For each vulnerability, it MUST be tested that the each SSVC `timestamp` is earlier than or equal to the `date` of the newest item of the
+For each vulnerability, it MUST be tested that each SSVC `timestamp` is earlier than or equal to the `date` of the newest item of the
 `revision_history` if the document status is `final` or `interim`.
 As the timestamps might use different timezones, the sorting MUST take timezones into account.